-The Company invests in RMBS representing interests in obligations backed by pools of mortgage loans and carries those securities at fair value which is determined by obtaining independent pricing on the Company's investments and perform a verification of those sources to the Company's own internal estimate of fair market value.
+The Company invests in RMBS representing interests in obligations backed by pools of mortgage loans and carries the securities at fair value estimated using a pricing model.
+Management will review the fair values generated to determine that prices are reflective of the current market.
+Management performs a validation of the fair value calculated by the pricing model by comparing its results to independent prices provided by dealers in the securities and/or third party pricing services.
+If dealers or independent pricing services are unable to provide a price for an asset, or if the price provided by them is deemed unreliable by FIDAC, then the asset will be valued at its fair value as determined in good faith by FIDAC.
 In the current market, it may be difficult or impossible to obtain third party pricing on the investments the Company purchases.
 In addition, validating third party pricing for the Company's investments may be more subjective as fewer participants may be willing to provide this service to the Company.
 Moreover, the current market is more illiquid than in recent history for some of the investments the Company purchases.
 Illiquid investments typically experience greater price volatility as a ready market does not exist.
 As volatility increases or liquidity decreases, the Company may have greater difficulty financing its investments which may negatively impact its earnings and the execution of its investment strategy.
+Please see Note 5 for a discussion of fair value measurement

 Statement of Financial Accounting Standards, or SFAS, No. 115, Accounting for Certain Investments in Debt and Equity Securities, requires the Company to classify its investment securities as either trading investments, available-for-sale investments or held-to-maturity investments.
-The Company intends to hold most of its RMBS as availablefor-sale and as such may sell any of its RMBS as part of its overall management of its portfolio.
-All assets classified as available-for-sale are reported at estimated fair value, based on market prices from independent sources, with unrealized gains and losses included in other comprehensive income.
+The Company intends to hold its RMBS as available-for-sale and as such may sell any of its RMBS as part of its overall management of its portfolio.
+All assets classified as available-for-sale are reported at estimated fair value, with unrealized gains and losses included in other comprehensive income.

-Management evaluates securities for other-than-temporary impairment at least on a quarterly basis, and more frequently when economic or market concerns warrant such evaluation.
-Consideration is given to (1) the length of time and the extent to which the fair value has been lower than carrying value, (2) the financial condition and near-term prospects of the issuer, (3) credit quality and cash flow performance of the security, and (4) the intent and ability of the Company to retain its investment in the issuer for a period of time sufficient to allow for any anticipated recovery in fair value.
+Management evaluates investment securities for other-than-temporary impairment at least on a quarterly basis, and more frequently when economic or market concerns warrant such evaluation.
+Consideration is given to (1) the length of time and the extent to which the fair value has been lower than carrying value, (2) the financial condition and near-term prospects of the issuer, (3) credit quality and cash flow performance of the security, and (4) the intent and ability of the Company to retain its investment in the security for a period of time sufficient to allow for any anticipated recovery in fair value.
 Unrealized losses on investment securities that are considered other than temporary, as measured by the amount of decline in fair value attributable to other-than-temporary factors, are recognized in income and the cost basis of the investment securities is adjusted.

-Securities transactions are recorded on the trade date.
-Realized gains and losses from securities transactions are determined based on the specific identification method and recorded as a gain (loss) on sale of available for sale securities in the statement of operations.
+RMBS transactions are recorded on the trade date.
+Realized gains and losses from sales of RMBS are determined based on the specific identification method and recorded as a gain (loss) on sale of investments in the statement of operations.
 Accretion of discounts or amortization of premiums on available-for-sale securities and mortgage loans is computed using the effective interest yield method and is included as a component of interest income in the statement of operations.